freyesgu93/aws-solutions-architect-associate-notes/README.md

 __Transferring data__ from an EC2 instance to Amazon S3, Amazon Glacier, Amazon DynamoDB, Amazon SES, Amazon SQS, or Amazon SimpleDB __in the same AWS Region has no cost at all__.

-We can use __signed URLs and signed cookies with Cloudfront__ to protect resources.

 __Amazon MQ__ is a message queue which supports industry standard messaging protocols.

-Slower login time and 504 errors in front of Cloudfront can be optimized by —

-- Lambda @ Edge.
-- Setting up an Origin Failover Policy.
+Good fit for migrating existing application.

 __AWS Shield__ is a service that protects resources against DDoS attacks to EC2, ELB, Cloudfront and Route53.